MicrosoftDocs/learn/learn-pr/language/python-install-vscode/includes/2-python-programming-language.md

     Python 3.8.0
     ```

-As long as the first number is `3` and you didn't receive an error message, Python 3 iis installed on your computer.
+As long as the first number is `3` and you didn't receive an error message, Python 3 is installed on your computer.
 Even if you don't have the most up-to-date version, you'll be able to follow along in all of the beginner Python modules on Microsoft Learn.

 If you received an error message, you'll need to install Python 3.
 We'll walk through installation of Python 3 in the next unit.